 The Division has received timely written objections to the application.
 Therefore, pursuant to Rule 1.4.9(2)(a) and 1.7.4(2), the Division has scheduled the application for a Formal Board Hearing for consideration.
-The hearing has been scheduled for the August 24-25, 2016 Board meeting, which will occur at 1313 Sherman Street, Room 318, Denver, Colorado, beginning at 9:00 a.m. or as soon thereafter as the matter can be considered.
+The hearing has been scheduled for the October 26-27, 2016 Board meeting, which will occur at the Centennial Hall Auditorium at 200 South Cascade Ave., Colorado Springs, CO 80903, beginning at 9:00 a.m. or as soon thereafter as the matter can be considered.
 During the hearing, the Board will consider the application with objections and may decide to approve, approve with conditions, or deny the application for the Hitch Rack Ranch Quarry.

 Pursuant to Rule 2.7.1, the Division will schedule a Pre-hearing Conference to occur prior to the Board hearing.
-The Pre-hearing Conference will be held to describe the Division's review process, to explain the rights and responsibilities of parties, to discuss and resolve issues to the extent possible, to describe the Board Hearing processes, to propose a list of issues under the Board's jurisdiction, to simplify that list, and to identify parties.
-The Pre-hearing Conference will occur in the area of the proposed mine site, and will likely be scheduled for the week of August 8-12.
-The specific date, time, and location of the Pre-hearing Conference will be sent to all parties and interested persons as soon as such can be determined.
+The Pre-hearing Conference will be held to explain the rights and responsibilities of parties, to discuss and resolve issues to the extent possible, to describe the Board Hearing processes, to propose a list of issues under the Board's jurisdiction, to simplify that list, to identify parties, and to schedule individual time allotments for presentation to the Board.
+The Pre-hearing Conference will occur in the area of the proposed mine site, and will likely be scheduled some time between October 03 - 14.
+The specific date, time, and location of the Pre-hearing Conference will be sent to all parties and interested persons as soon as such date can be determined.
+It is strongly recommended that you review the enclosed Rule 2.6 - Pre-hearing Procedures - Motions, Witness and Exhibit Lists and Rule 2.7 - Pre-hearing Conferences in preparation for the Pre-hearing Conference.
+Please note that, at the Pre-hearing Conference, you must provide the Division and all other parties to the Hearing with a written list of all potential witnesses and exhibits that you may use at the Formal Board Hearing.
+The Division estimates that each party must bring a minimum of 150 copies of their list of potential witnesses and exhibits to the Pre-hearing Conference for distribution to all other parties.